Trauma and Intuitive Eating: A Guide to Healing Your Relationship with Food

 Bottom line – anybody can be an intuitive eater!

-Take it Further: Journal Prompts to Deepen Your Intuitive Eating Practice
+Take it Further: Journal Prompts For Your Intuitive Eating Journey

 How do I know I am starting to get hungry?